Exact Logit-Based Product Design: Heuristic based on geometric mean maximization

 To motivate this approach, recall that the logit-based SOCPD problem~\eqref{prob:SOCPD_abstract} involves maximizing the fraction of customers who purchase a product.
 This objective function is formulated as the weighted sum of the logit probabilities of each customer purchasing the product.
 An alternate way of understanding this objective is that it is the weighted arithmetic mean of the logit probabilities of the customer types.

-Instead of formulating the objective of our product design problem as an arithmetic mean, we will instead consider formulating the problem using the geometric mean.
+Consequently, instead of formulating the objective of our product design problem as an arithmetic mean, we can instead consider formulating the problem using the geometric mean.
 This leads to the following optimization problem:

 In other words, rather than trying to optimize the weighted arithmetic mean of the purchase probabilities, this problem seeks to optimize the weighted geometric mean of the purchase probabilities, where the weights indicate the relative proportion of each customer type in the population.